entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 :::

 ::: tip Entando Operator
-The behavior of the Entando Operator is configurable using an optional ConfigMap named `entando-operator-config`.
+The behavior of the Entando Operator is configurable using an optional ConfigMap.
 For example, on a slower network, you may want to increase the download timeouts.
 Refer to the [Entando Operator](../../tutorials/devops/entando-operator.md) for more information.
 :::
 ### Deploy Entando